Back to Regulatory Documents

 In the case of a MiFID complaint arising in relation to LPA’s MiFID business, which for LPA is the provision of investment services in connection with segregated account mandates or acting as investment manager to a UCITS fund, the “eligible complainant” includes clients and potential clients – for such services, as defined in MiFID.

-• Complaints may be addressed to [email protected].
+Complaints may be addressed to [email protected].

 LPA has a written complaints handling policy, a copy of which is available upon request from LPA.
+Information regarding LPA’s complaints handling procedure is provided free of charge.